gitAbishek/LSMProduct/readme.txt

 Yes, we do.
 Check out this [Getting Started Docs](https://docs.masteriyo.com/)

 == Changelog ==

+= 1.5.2 - 30-05-2022 =
+- Enhancement - Set minimum value to 0 and maximum to 5 on the number of decimals in a global setting.
+- Fix - Translation issue on course builder backend and account page.
+- Fix - Renamed "Publish" to "Published" on the course listing page tab on the backend.
+- Fix - Renamed "No state founds" to "No state found" on state option account page.
+- Fix - Backend courses, orders and users listing order by id on initial query.

 = 1.5.1 - 26-05-2022 =
 - Enhancement - Admin can now view details of quiz attempts on the backend.